dejanbatanjac/dejanbatanjac.github.io/_posts/2021-01-17-Expectation.md

 $\Omega$ is the set of outcomes, $\mathscr F$ the collection of events, and $P$ the probability measure on the sample space $(\Omega, \mathscr F)$.

-Suppose that $X$ is a random variable for the experiment, taking values in $S \subseteq \mathbb R$.

 ## Random Variable

-Random variable is a product of the random experiment that has associated probability distribution.
+$X$ is a random variable for the experiment, taking values in $S \subseteq \mathbb R$.
+We say random variable is a product of the random experiment that has associated probability distribution.

 ## Expected value